Top updates related to Artificial Intelligence during week 41 of 2020, the weekly edition of This week in AI

 This section is for recent industry updates related to Artificial Intelligence.

-- AI-powered Education: AI has changed the shopping experience and entertainment is personalized on a different scale.
+AI-powered Education: AI has changed the shopping experience and entertainment is personalized on a different scale.
 The use of annotations in text, audio, and video analysis has helped the e-learning community get better recommendations.
 The pandemic of course was not foreseen, but e-learning had already begun to gain momentum bring knowledge to all.
 The article here mentions AI plays a key role in modeling e-learning platforms and contributing monetarily as well as mentally.

 Articles for week 41 of 2020

 This section is for recent Blog Posts/Tutorials related to Artificial Intelligence.

 Debugging Tensorflow: An efficient time saving debugging checklist for Tensorflow that enhances code development accuracy is explained here.
 Right from types of bugs to saving checkpoints to contact tracing precisely elaborated in this article.

 Handling Pandas Dataframe: This is a comprehensive article in performing functions on the pandas Dataframe for Data wrangling.
 To know more, read this.

 Scaling Multi-agent RL using Game Theory: This article is based on pointing out the challenges of Centralized learning and proposes Diff DAC learning MARL (Multi-Agent Reinforcement Learning) scenarios.
 To know more, visit here.

 AI sailing upwind: A simulation experience of Sailing through Machine Learning can be found here.
 The technique used here is Q-learning to solve two different tasks of sailing in the sea and channel.